Legal Experts Disagree With Rationale Extraction Techniques for Explaining ECtHR Case Outcome Classification: Related work

-\citet{deyoung_eraser_2020} propose the ERASER benchmark for assessment of rationale extraction techniques in a quantitative way. \citet{nguyen_comparing_2018} compares human and automatic evaluations of the local explanations, where human evaluation was developed and populated based on a forward prediction task \cite{doshi-velez_towards_2017}.
-In this setup, authors ask human annotators to predict the outcome based on the rationales. \citet{chalkidis_paragraph-level_2021} use 50 `gold' rationales annotated by a legal expert in advance, and silver rationales to evaluate the quality of the extracted rationales.
-Although \citet{staliunaite_comparative_2024} conduct a qualitative analysis, they did not rely on legal experts, which undermines the credibility of their evaluation.
+\citet{deyoung_eraser_2020} propose the ERASER benchmark for the quantitative assessment of rationale extraction techniques. \citet{nguyen_comparing_2018} compares human and automatic evaluations of local explanations using a forward prediction task \cite{doshi-velez_towards_2017}, where human annotators must predict the outcome from the rationales alone.
+In the legal setting, \citet{chalkidis_paragraph-level_2021} use 50 expert-annotated `gold' rationales, together with silver rationales, to assess the quality of the extracted rationales.
+Although \citet{staliunaite_comparative_2024} provide a qualitative analysis, they do not involve legal experts, which weakens the credibility of their evaluation.

-Scholars study capabilities of Large Language Models (LLMs) through using LLM-as-a-Judge for qualitative analyses \cite{mirzakhmedova_are_2024, parfenova_text_2025}.
-According to \citet{bojic_comparing_2025}, LLMs replicate the human analysis inter-rater reliability in sentiment analysis and political leaning evaluations.
-Furthermore, \citet{matter_close_2024} demonstrate that inter-annotator agreement between LLMs and humans are very close to agreement scores between human annotators. \citet{mirzakhmedova_are_2024} also state the high consistency between LLM and human annotations in most of the quality dimensions of arguments.
-However, to the best of our knowledge, LLM-as-a-Judge has never been employed in any study to evaluate the interpretability techniques in the legal domain.
+Scholars increasingly use LLMs as evaluators (“LLM-as-a-Judge”) for qualitative analyses \cite{mirzakhmedova_are_2024, parfenova_text_2025}. \citet{bojic_comparing_2025} show that LLMs can match human inter-rater reliability in sentiment and political leaning tasks.
+Similarly, \citet{matter_close_2024} find that agreement between LLMs and humans is comparable to agreement among human annotators, and \citet{mirzakhmedova_are_2024} report high consistency between LLM- and human-generated annotations for most argument quality dimensions.
+However, to the best of our knowledge, LLM-as-a-Judge has not yet been used to evaluate interpretability techniques in the legal domain.